gadeuneo/wiki-comps-2020/start_dates_doc.md

 ## __Murder of Poon Hiu-wing: 2018-02-17__

 Based off the date of the murder of Poon Hiu-wing.
+Article from *BBC* reports on this event.

 https://www.bbc.com/news/world-asia-china-50148577